UMass-LIDS/Tragen/README.md

    * traffic_class should be one of the traffic classes specified in the [available traffic models](#available-traffic-models).
    * traffic_volume field specifies the traffic volume for the traffic class.

+#### 2.2.2.
+Output

-2.2.2 The produced synthetic trace is in the specified <output_directory>.
+The produced synthetic trace is in the specified <output_directory>.

 ## 3. Generate and submit traffic models

+#### 3.1 Generate footprint descriptors

-3.1 Users can generate footprint descriptor traffic models from their own original traces.
+Users can generate footprint descriptor traffic models from their own original traces.
 The original trace should be in file with each request on a new line.
 Each request is comma seperated list of timestamp, object_id, object_size.
 For example,

 ```
 1532702631,0,26624